-School & year group/classroom:

-Name: Date:
+Name: Click or tap here to enter text.
+Date: Cli

+Date: Click to enter text.

-Day 2 - Next Steps; the plans and actions you want to implement when you get back to school During the Professional Learning workshop, you will complete this tool.
+During the Professional Learning workshop, you will complete this tool.
+In completing the template reflect on your most recent professional experience placement.
+You can draw on personal or mentor teacher practices in responding to the different sections.

 Day 1 - Doing Well and Areas for Improvement

+Day 2 - Next Steps; the plans and actions you want to implement when you commence teaching in your own classroom.
 The results from your pre-workshop survey may support you to complete this section.
 Post-workshop - You will complete the reflections section on Page Two.

-Day 2 Next steps

-Dav 1 Areas for improvement

-Doing well

-Philosophy Your views related to inclusion for students with disability Your approach to teaching and learning Strengths/interests based, flexible, collaborative Place/environment Inclusive, accessible learning environments and spaces Home School Partnerships Communication and collaboration with parents/carers
+Da Day 1 Day 2 Doing well Areas for improvement Next steps Philosophy Your views related to inclusion for students with disability Click to enter text.
+Click to enter text.
+Click to enter text.
+Your approach to teaching and learning Strengths/interests based, flexible, collaborative Click to enter text.
+Click to enter text.
+Click to enter text.
+Place/environment Inclusive, accessible learning environments and spaces Click to enter text.
+Click to enter text.
+Click to enter text.
+Home School Partnerships Communication and collaboration with parents/carers Click to enter text.
+Click to enter text.
+Click to enter text.

-- · Diversity Wheel (in workbook)
+- Diversity Wheel (in workbook)

 - Planning Tool (in workbook)

 - Planning Tool with prompts and examples (in workbook)